JanvandenBrand/2022-09-16-data-analysis-pipelines/index.md

 {% endunless %}
 {% endif %}

-{% comment %}
-EVENTBRITE

-This block includes the Eventbrite registration widget if 'eventbrite' has been set in the header.
-You can delete it if you are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
-{% endcomment %}
 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>